alexfroisprado/Printer-Application/README.md

-Printer.Image: Images ready to go, just download one of the images flash the image into a SD card (here how: http://computers.tutsplus.com/articles/how-to-flash-an-sd-card-for-raspberry-pi--mac-53600)
+Printer.Image: Images ready to go, just download one of the images flash it into a SD card (here how: http://computers.tutsplus.com/articles/how-to-flash-an-sd-card-for-raspberry-pi--mac-53600) plug it into the raspberry SD card slot and sequencially plug the wifi dongle in one of the usb ports.
+For the first time, before applying power to the system, conect the monitor to the lateral HDMI port, and the mouse and keyboard to the usb ports.
+Power-in the system (plug both raspberry and printer power supliers).
+Now you should see in your monitor a desktop environment, go to Preferences >> Wifi Configuration, select your network, insert your password and close the section.